braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/dark-mode.md

 Dark Mode introduces a new way for users to set a system-wide color preference on Android 10 and iOS 13.
 The "Dark" themes are intended to conserve battery life, and reduce strain on users' eyes, while providing app developers an easier way to implement the dark color themes that users prefer.

-Braze In App Messages now support adding an alternate Dark theme to help deliver the right color message to your users based on their preference, and helps provide consistency with your app's design.
+Braze in-app messages now support adding an alternate Dark theme to help deliver the right color message to your users based on their preference, and helps provide consistency with your app's design.

 ## How Dark Mode Works